casco/PGTMethod/README.md

-# PGTMethod
+# thinklets-companion
-A methodology support tool for Participative Guided Tours
+A toolset to support facilitation using the thinklets approach